-Downtime actions are what your character is doing with their time in-between games.
 There are four different categories for the actions, which describe the kind of action and how it will interact with the world.
 Each action is also Regular or Large, depending on the time it takes a character to do these things and the character’s innate capabilities or other assets.
-A character is assumed to be doing their regular activities over a downtime, whether it’s playing pickleball with the best pickleball paddles, doing their job, caring for their children, or going to school without you needing to state that.
+A character is assumed to be doing their regular activities over a downtime, whether it’s doing their job, caring for their children, or going to school without you needing to state that.

 Between Game vs. Between Season

-At most, only a few days will pass between games within the same season.
+At most, only a few days will generally pass between games within the same season.
 Each character is able to do one Regular Downtime Action at no inherent personal cost to them.
 If the character wishes to do a Large Action or do two Regular Actions, they have the option to select “Burn Down Your Life.”
 This represents your character forgoing their usual routine, job, or other responsibilities to refocus their efforts on something else.
 It also represents how effective they are at managing their time and getting things done out in society.
 Whether a character has chosen “Burn Down Your Life” is shown on the form used to submit Downtimes, and does not need to be included in Action descriptions.
 None of this is to say that characters cannot effect large changes on the world; rather, the “big” Actions should be reserved for game.

 Between seasons, multiple months or even a year could pass in-universe, with a different amount of time for each season break.
 At the start of the season break, the STs will inform the players how many and what scale (large or small) of Downtime Actions they can submit for their characters.
 The due date for these Downtimes will also be announced at that time, but will be multiple weeks before the start of the next season.
 Please note that although more Downtime Actions are allowed between seasons, their Significance is limited.